kokostino/GraphAesthetics-PreProcessing/README.md

 # GraphAesthetics Pre-processing
 ---

-The goal of this project is to preprocess the graph data for [a GNN, which learns aesthetics](https://github.com/kokostino/GraphAesthetics).
+The goal of this project is to preprocess image data to train [a GNN, which learns aesthetics](https://github.com/kokostino/GraphAesthetics).
 The node feature inputs are downsized feature-vectors of pre-trained CNNs, computer vision metrics as well as colour information.

 Current status:
 <br />